HOW MUCH IS YOUR SEMI-TRUCK ACCIDENT WORTH?

 - Home health care

 These medical expenses add up very quickly, and the total is likely to be astronomical.
-Relying upon the insurance company to cover your expenses is not in your best interest; you need a skilled semi-accident attorney on your side.
+Relying upon the insurance company to cover your expenses is not in your best interest; you need a skilled semi-accident attorney from California on your side.
+Arash Law will fight the insurance companies while you focus on your recovery.

-- Many lost hours on the job and subsequent lost wages
+- Many lost hours on the job and subsequently lost wages

 - The inability to return to your current position